apache/beam/beam-site/documentation/dsls/sql.md

 * Only equal-join is supported, CROSS JOIN is not supported;
 * FULL OUTER JOIN is not supported;
 * If it's a LEFT OUTER JOIN, the unbounded table should on the left side; If it's a RIGHT OUTER JOIN, the unbounded table should on the right side;
+* The trigger is inherented from upstream, which should be consistent;

 **5. built-in SQL functions**